Care & Treatment

 Promising alternative or complementary approaches:

-- Chiropractic treatments by a licensed practitioner
+- Chiropractic treatments by a licensed practitioner (although studies in people over 65 are limited)

 Note that some alternative or complementary techniques have no proven benefits (such as copper bracelets).